There are at least six accounts every family needs to have. Of course, most people have one or perhaps two accounts. However, that isn’t enough.

 You have to search through a massive pile of socks to try to locate the ones you need.
 You will, of course, find them.
 However, it may take you longer to do, and you may get frustrated in the process.
 Now, if those socks were all folded and organized, you would open the drawer and instantly find your blue socks.
 No stress.
 No worry.

 The same concept is true for your money.
 You know which account is for emergencies, and which account pays the mortgage.
 This is a simple system which helps you organize your money.
+Using differen bank accounts for budgeting helps you keep better track of your money.

 WILL THIS COST ME MORE?